 Size and Ease of Installation

 RV water pumps are small, but some are more compact than others.
-Water pumps are not a one-size-fits-all product.
-Make sure you get a size that will fit into your designated water pump space, which means you need to pull out the measuring tape.
+Water pumps are not a one-size-fits-all product so get your measuring tape out to make sure you get a size that will fit into your designated pump space.

-Ease of installation is something else you’ll want to look for.
-Consider where you’ll be installing the water pump, how easy it is to get to this spot, and all the tools you’ll need to install it.
-Since it is DC-powered, you’ll want to make sure that the leads on the water pump are long enough to connect to the power source.
+The installation process is something else to keep in mind.
+Consider where you’ll be installing it, how easy it is to get to this spot, and all the tools you’ll need.
+Since it is DC-powered, you’ll want to make sure that the leads on the pump are long enough to connect to the power source.

-RV pumps are designed with an automatic shut-off feature once the water pressure reaches the set PSI limit.
+RV pumps are designed with a built-in pressure switch that automatically shuts off once the water pressure reaches the set PSI limit.
 This prevents damage to your RV’s plumbing system.
-This same feature will automatically kick back in once the pressure has dropped low.
-The parts of the RV water pump that make this feature work are:
+This same feature will automatically kick back on once the pressure has dropped low enough.

-A check valve keeps the pressure from randomly kicking in and out, and keeps the water flowing in one direction.
+To do this the auto shut-off feature has a check valve that keeps the pressure from randomly kicking in and out, as well as keeping liquid flowing in one direction.

-When a water pump is new, or it’s been out of operation for too long, it will need to be primed (filled with water and flushed through the system) before it’s ready for use.
-Most RV pumps are self-priming, but make sure you check to make sure.
+A new RV water pump, or one that’s been out of operation too long, will need to be primed (filled with water and flushed through the system) before it’s ready for use.
+Most models are self-priming, but check to make sure.

 Design and Noise Level

-Most RV water pumps are designed the same way.
-You have the water pump and an opening on each side.
-One is for a hose/pipe to the freshwater tank.
-The other is a hose/pipe to your faucets.
+The majority of RV water pumps are designed the same way.
+There is an opening on each side of the unit, one for a hose/pipe leading to the freshwater tank, and the other for a hose/pipe to your faucets.
 As for noise level, water pumps pulsate, which can make noise.
-The better the product is made, the less it will pulsate.
-Check the decibel-level for the model.
+That said, the better the product is made, the less it will pulsate but the best bet is to check the decibel level for the model.

-Having a warranty is excellent in case your unit malfunctions.
-Usually, a good warranty would last for several years, but any warranty is better than none.
+Having a warranty is excellent insurance in case your unit malfunctions.
+Usually, a good warranty lasts for several years, but any warranty is better than none.

 Best RV Water Pump Reviews

-The only issue we came across with this product is that it gives off a bit of a loud vibration.
-If your Shurflo will be away from your main living areas, it may not bother you too much.
+The only issue we had is the amount of vibration it made, it’s a fairly noisy water pump.
+If you plan to keep it away from your main living areas, it may not bother you too much.

-- Diaphragm is made from Santoprene, a high-performance material.
+- Diaphragm made from Santoprene, a high-performance material